Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Discussion

 \cite{villarroel2025aligned} uses contradictory assumptions about the expected spatial distribution of defects, in some places assuming these cluster along edges, and in other places assuming the expected distribution to be ``random'' (e.g., see section 3 on ``Predictions and Expectations'' in \cite{villarroel2025aligned}: ``Plate defects, by contrast, are expected to be randomly shaped and distributed'').
 Both cannot be true.

-This is prominently revealed by the attention paid to statistical tests of significance, to illustrate a {\it nonrandom} distribution, such as a deficit of SPFs in Earth's shadow and SPF alignments.
-Since we do not understand in detail the processes that can generate plate artifacts, it is not clear that a random distribution is the correct null hypothesis.
-A templating process (see our Section \ref{sec_templating}) could produce plate artifacts exhibiting alignments; for example, the shape created by SPFs in part A of Figure \ref{fig_unusual_patterns} has sharply-defined edges made from dense clusters of SPFs.
-A relative deficit of SPFs in a tiny fraction of the sky (e.g., the simulated terrestrial shadow at GSO covered just 1.5\% of the sampled POSS1-E plates) could be entirely explained by excesses of SPFs that may have occurred in plates strongly affected by degradation, or conversely by deficits arising from features like the large-scale voids visible in Figure \ref{fig_sky_plots_x3} (see Section \ref{sec_sky_dist}).
+This is prominently revealed by the attention paid to statistical tests of significance to identify correlations, such as a deficit of SPFs in Earth's shadow and SPF alignments.
+Since we do not understand in detail the processes that can generate plate artefacts, it is not clear that a uniform-random distribution is the correct null hypothesis.
+A templating process (see our Section \ref{sec_templating}) could produce plate artefacts exhibiting alignments; for example, the shape created by SPFs in part A of Figure \ref{fig_unusual_patterns} has sharply-defined edges made from dense clusters of SPFs.
+A relative deficit of SPFs in a tiny fraction of the sky (e.g., the simulated terrestrial shadow at geosynchronous orbits covered just 1.5\% of the sampled POSS1-E plates) could be entirely explained by excesses of SPFs that may have occurred in plates strongly affected by degradation (see Section \ref{sec_shaddow_freq}), or conversely by deficits arising from features like the large-scale voids visible in Figure \ref{fig_sky_plots_x3} (see Section \ref{sec_sky_dist}).

+Figure 1 in a recent preprint \citep[][v2]{villarroel2026response} includes a plot of SPFs in $V$, which exhibits large-scale spatial heterogeneity similar to what we found for $R$ and $W$, including an additional stripe centred on roughly 45$^{\circ}$.
+Our analyses and this figure call into serious question the use of Poisson statistics in \cite{villarroel2025aligned} to quantify the significance of shadowed SPF counts.